July 1922

 Curran J M (1980), pg 242; Price (2012), pg 225; O’Connor and Connolly (2011), pgs 118-120

-Harry Boland is shot during his arrest by pro-Treaty troops in the Grand Hotel in Skerries – he is to die on the 2nd August.
-Joe Griffin, D/I of anti-Treaty Dublin Brigade, is arrested in same incident.
-Austen Stack subsequently is made anti-Treaty IRA QM General.
+Harry Boland is shot during his arrest by pro-Treaty troops in the Grand Hotel in Skerries – he will die on August 2nd.

 O’Donoghue (1986), pg 274; Hopkinson (1988), pg 132; Macardle (1999), pg 776-777; Dorney (2017), pg 113; Townshend (2014), pg 415